coderaiser/putout/docs/core-concepts.md

 ## Configuration Files

-A 🐊**Putout** configuration file is a place where you put the configuration for 🐊**Putout** in your project.
+🐊**Putout** uses configuration file to learn it's limits.
 You can include [built-in rules](https://github.com/coderaiser/putout#-built-in-transformations), how you want them enforced, plugins with custom rules, which files you want rules to apply to, and more.

 For more information, refer to [Configuration]([./configuring/configuration-files]\(https://github.com/coderaiser/putout#-configuration\)).